Fax machines have been on technology’s endangered species list for at least a decade.

 If your small business hasn’t gone digital yet, here are five reasons that 2014 might be the year to make the switch either to an e-faxing or e-signature service:

 1. It could address security and privacy concerns.
 “About half of workers have read a fax intended for someone else while the paper document was sitting in the machine,” GFI Software notes in the analysis of its 2012 survey data.
 By ensuring that a document is sent to its intended recipient, e-faxing services can alleviate the problem of contracts, invoices, and communications being read by others.
 If you need to pass contracts or applications back and forth for signatures, consider an e-signature service.
 Look for one that accommodates the creation of signatures with a computer mouse or that allows someone to type his or her name in assigned signature boxes in an electronic document.
-SignNow offers a free service (for up to five documents per month) for e-signatures that integrates with Salesforce.com and other customer relationship management applications.
+SignNow offers a free service for e-signatures that integrates with Salesforce.com and other customer relationship management applications.

 2. It could speed up receipt of important information.
 How much time does it take for someone to print a document, walk it over to a fax machine, queue it up, wait for it to transmit, and then confirm its receipt?
 Faxing digitally could help employees focus on more productive tasks sooner.
 Plus, the information can be received virtually anywhere — if you’re traveling, an e-fax service will let you retrieve the document with a notebook computer, a web browser, or (with an increasing number of services) a mobile device.